TaoLabBCM/NT-seq/README.md

 Clone the repository: \
 `git clone https://github.com/TaoLabBCM/NT-seq`\
-Add PATH of SalmonTE to your .bashrc file: \
+Add PATH of NT-seq to your .bashrc file: \
 `export PATH=$PATH:/PATH_OF_NT-seq`\
 Re log-in to terminal or use source command: \
 `source ~/.bashrc`\